-Q29 Under the General Principles in Chapter 4.
+Q26: Under the General Principles in Chapter 4.
 Grants and Charitable Donations, what is meant by an "independent decision-making/review process"?

-A29 In accordance with the Principle of Separation, an "independent decision-making/review process", is a process where the decision-making criteria are not primarily sales-driven and where the Member Company's sales function does not decide upon and/or approve a decision to provide a Grant or Charitable Donation.
+A26: In accordance with the Principle of Separation, an "independent decision-making/review process", is a process where the decision-making criteria are not primarily sales-driven and where the Member Company's sales function does not decide upon and/or approve a decision to provide a Grant or Charitable Donation.
 For example, such a process could be led by a Member Company's legal, finance or compliance functions, operating within a robust governance framework and according to clear, consistent and transparent criteria for review and decision-making.

-Q30 Under the Code, what is meant by "prior evaluation of any associated risks and of the relevant information" relating to a Grant or a Charitable Donation?
+Q27: Under the Code, what is meant by "prior evaluation of any associated risks and of the relevant information" relating to a Grant or a Charitable Donation??

-A30 Prior to deciding to provide a Grant or a Charitable Donation, the Member Company must evaluate the appropriateness of the award of the proposed Grant or Charitable Donation to the proposed recipient.
-Such an evaluation shall consider all the circumstances including, but not limited to, consideration of the legal status and structure of the requesting ( i.e. prospective recipient) organisation as well as of the nature and scope of its activities and the terms and conditions to which the Grant or Charitable Donation will be subject.
+A27: Prior to deciding to provide a Grant or a Charitable Donation, the Member Company must evaluate the appropriateness of the award of the proposed Grant or Charitable Donation to the pro-posed recipient.
+Such an evaluation shall consider all the circumstances including, but not limited to, consideration of the legal status and structure of the requesting (i.e. prospective recipient) organisation as well as of the nature and scope of its activities and the terms and conditions to which the Grant or Charitable Donation will be subject.
 The evaluation shall be documented and shall be based on information available to the Member Company, such as information or documentation available from public sources.

-For Educational Grants provided in relation to Third Party Organised Educational Events, this may also include information of how the funds have been applied by the recipient in relation to previous equivalent Events and whether funds have been spent in accordance with the terms and conditions of any previous Grant
+For Educational Grants provided in relation to Third Party Organised Educational Events, this may also include information of how the funds have been applied by the recipient in relation to previous equivalent Events and whether funds have been spent in accordance with the terms and conditions of any previous Grant.

-Q31 What does "sufficient information" mean where used in connection with documentation of Grants and Charitable Donations?
+Q28: What does "sufficient information" mean where used in connection with documentation of Grants and Charitable Donations?

-A31 The written request by a requesting organisation should include as a minimum a detailed description of the scope and purpose of the programme, activity or other project, which is the object of the Grant or Charitable Donation.
+A28: The written request by a requesting organisation should include as a minimum a detailed description of the scope and purpose of the programme, activity or other project, which is the object of the Grant or Charitable Donation.
 It shall also contain a description of the proposed recipient, its legal status and structure, and where relevant, a budget.

-- f.
-All Grants and Charitable Donations must be appropriately documented by the Member Company.
-Moreover, Grants and Charitable Donations shall only be provided in response to a written request submitted by the requesting organisation or documented initiative from a Member Company containing sufficient information to permit an objective evaluation of the request to be carried out by the Member Company.
-No Grant or Charitable Donation shall be provided until a written agreement documenting the terms of this is signed by both parties. - g.
+g.
 This section of the Code (Chapter 4: Grants and Charitable Donations) is not intended to address the legitimate practice by Member Companies of providing appropriate rebates, additional product and/or service offerings, including free of charge, or other comparable pricing incentive mechanisms ("value adds") which are included in competitive and transparent centralised purchasing arrangements, such as, for example, tenders.

-2. Charitable Donations
+02. Charitable Donations